DriftStories – 02: For a clearer view from space

 In the meantime, Gunnar Spreen can even see a positive side to the fact that a runaway slab of ice almost made off with all his monitoring equipment back in November: “Just a few days earlier, a two to three-metre-wide channel had appeared at our site.
 Since the air temperature was minus 30 degrees Celsius, the uppermost water layer quickly refroze, which gave us a unique opportunity to investigate this extremely thin ice and its ice flowers.
 Working on the Arctic sea ice during the Polar Night and getting to see and hear how quickly conditions can be changed by the wind and ocean was a truly fascinating experience!”

-Author: Sina Löschke
+Text: Sina Löschke

 Links to related articles and websites: